learn-co-curriculum/phase-0-git-basics-lab/README.md

 # Git Remotes + GitHub Code-along

 ## Objectives
-1. Practice your GitHub command line skills
+1. Apply your GitHub command line skills
 2. Create a remote repository on GitHub and connect it with a local folder

 ## Testing your Work

-In this lesson, we're going to test our GitHub repository creation skills.
-Before we start following the instructions, from the main lesson folder, in your terminal, run `learn`.
+It's time to test our GitHub repository creation skills!
+Before you dive into the instructions, in your terminal, run `learn` from the main lesson folder.
 You should see a series of messages appear; these are the tests that must be passed.
 As you follow the instructions below, continue to run `learn` in your terminal to see your progress.
 As you complete the steps, you should see that more and more of the tests pass, until all tests have been completed.

+Here's a reminder the workflow for completing the lab:

+1. `Run` learn`.
+2. Read the tests and errors.
+3. Write code; repeat steps 1 and 2 often until a test passes.
+4. Repeat as needed for further tests.
+5. Run `learn submit` when finished!

-**Note:** You must be in the parente folder of this lesson to run the tests, so if, during the instructions, you navigate into a new folder, make sure to use `cd ..` until you're back in the `git-remote-code-along` folder before running `learn`.
+**Note:** You must be in the parent folder of this lesson to run the tests, so if, you navigate into a new folder, make sure to use `cd ..` until you're back in the `git-remote-code-along` folder before running `learn`.

 ## Instructions